Alien-Worlds/the-lore/README.md

 Inside a traditional Altan domicile, the atmosphere radiates peace and harmony, shaped by their seamless integration of technology.
 Their world, steeped in Trillium, has afforded them luxuries few others can fathom.
 From an early age, Altans are equipped with triactor jacks and benefit from life-extension treatments, effectively stretching their lives to the point where mortality feels more theoretical than real.

 This extended lifespan has had profound social impacts.
 As cloning became perfected, the urgency to produce offspring diminished.
 Why risk one's true self when a clone could experience danger on one's behalf?
 This emotional detachment extended beyond personal safety to how the Altans viewed life and death.
 Witnessing the death of one's clone, they felt the loss but in an almost academic way.
-Thus, material attachments became irrelevant, giving rise to a minimalist lifestyle—every necessity catered for by technology, every want irrelevant.
+Thus, material attachments became irrelevant, giving rise to a minimalist lifestyle-every necessity catered for by technology, every want irrelevant.

 However, this utopian existence birthed a different dilemma.
 Few children were born to the Altans, and the few that did emerge found themselves in an isolating world.
 Their connection to the older generation, who treated life as an endless, detached experiment, felt tenuous.
 Triactor technology and early exposure to Trillium became integral to their upbringing, but this did little to bridge the emotional chasm between generations.
 As the young grappled with their identity, the older Altans remained oblivious, content in their perpetual cycle of luxury and detachment.